 There is often a kitchen available for your use and in our experience, the families were always fantastic.
-Check out HostelsClub.com as they have a ton of great Casa Particulares that are very affordable.
+Check out Airbnb, Booking.com, HostelWorld and HostelsClub as they have a lot of great Casa Particulares that are very affordable.

 Eating: ($0.50 – $15 / meal)

 I know, that’s a pretty big difference in meal costs.
-But when you’re travelling in Cuba, if you eat at a local National Peso (CUP) food restaurant, you can get a small pizza or an egg and cheese sandwich for just 50 cents!
+But when you’re backpacking Cuba, if you eat at a local National Peso (CUP) food restaurant, you can get a small pizza or an egg and cheese sandwich for just 50 cents!

 But if you want to step it up and eat in a nicer restaurant (charged in CUC) then you’ll have to spend at least $5.
 The good news is that this meal cost tops out at around $15, so you can get a huge lobster meal for this price… or even less.

-We highly recommend that you eat at least one meal at each Casa Particular that you stay in while you’re travelling in Cuba.
+We highly recommend that you eat at least one meal at each Casa Particular that you stay in while you’re backpacking Cuba.
 The food is fresh, home-cooked and absolutely delicious.
 In our experience, these were by far the best meals we had.